doriszd/data_rep_project/README.md

 ![guest_list](guest.PNG)

-This is what an end user will see:
+This is a web application that would be available to an end user that works in a hotel.
+Web application allows end user to create information about new guests, update and delete them.
+The web application is connected to mysql database hotel_guests so it will update every time end user make some changes in the web application.

+#### Home page:

 ![guest_list](guest_list.PNG)

+#### Create page

 ![create a new guest](create.PNG)